GuyShabtay/Passwords-Manager/README.md

 - Add new credentials (website name and pssword)
 - Search for a password by website name
 - Add, view, edit and delete credentials related to a user
 - Logout

+## Tests
+- Register
+- Login
+- Add new credentials (website name and pssword)
+- Search for a password by website name
+- Add credentials related to a user
+- Logout